Skip to content ↓

 • We are a Healthy School.
 Please do not put sweets or chocolate bars in your child’s packed lunch.
 Please do not send in sweets or other treats when it is your child’s birthday.
 If you want to celebrate your child’s birthday with their classmates, you could buy the class a book, send in a healthy snack such as boxes of raisins or buy stationery such as a pencil, but due to the impact on the environment, we ask you not to send in plastic toys.

-• If your child will be absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
-If your child has had an upset stomach, they can return to school when they are clear of symptoms.
-Please try to book medical appointments outside of the school day and note that family holidays will not be authorised.
+• If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
+If your child has had an upset stomach, they should remain at home until they feel better.

 • Weekly information is posted on Google Classrooms on a Friday, but please check regularly for updates.

 • If you have any questions or wish to raise a concern, please contact the class teacher in the first instance.
+Please use the email addresses above.

 Diary Dates